ACURO Submission FAQs

 - What do you mean by “extramural” institution?

-- What is DoD-supported research?
+- What is DoW-supported research?

 - How do I know what information is needed in each section of the ACURO Appendix?